-As Anna was so happy about her improvements in health conditions thanks to the PersonAAL system, that her doctor suggests Laura to buy the PersonAAL Remote Assistant and Monitoring Medications applications, in order to receive personalized assistance and avoid as much as possible the need of displacements.
-The PersonAAL team provides and configures a set of bio-signal sensors for Anna, so she can easily control from home her relevant health parameters, and also an electronic dispenser.
+As Anna was so happy about her improvements in health conditions thanks to the PersonAAL system, her doctor suggests Laura to buy the PersonAAL Remote Assistant and Monitoring Medications applications, in order to receive personalized assistance and avoid as much as possible the need of having Anna move into a care facility.
+The PersonAAL team provides and configures a set of bio-signal sensors for Anna, so she can easily inspect in her home relevant health parameters, and also an electronic pill dispenser.
 The system is also configured to automatically transmit relevant information via the internet to a cloud computing environment.
 Through the PersonAAL Remote Assistant web application both Anna and Laura can verify in real time and through different devices (e.g. TV, tablet, smartphone, etc.) the parameters' last measured value and historical trend, rendered in an adapted way according to the characteristics of the device used, the current environment in which the application is used and also the characteristics of the user.
 For instance, Laura generally accesses these parameters by using her smartphone, because she can perform this check even when she is mobile, while Anna often prefers the TV, because she spends most of her time during the day in the living room and feels very familiar with using this device.